nostrocket/meta/event_kinds.md

 #### Witness based confidence
 This is a fallback in cases where the Nostrocket state machine is broken (will probably happen a lot initially).
 We simply trust the project creator for the current state of `votepower` and derive all other state from that.

-### pastes
-- public Git repo for pull requests to be based on
-- Possible revenue model ideas (what will people be paying for)
-- Investment Prohibited?
-BOOL (can investors buy expense requests?
-If true, project will only be owned by contributors, and shares cannot be transferred to other pubkeys)
-- Allowed Investor pubkeys (unrestricted if empty, project creator can add their own pubkey if they want to be the only one who can invest)